 The Faculty mentor will receive a copy of this letter and indicate to the Grad.
-Program

-Director acceptance or rejection of the proposal.
+Program Director acceptance or rejection of the proposal.
 The Grad.
 Director will inform the student of this decision.

-APPLICATION FOR GRADUATE TEACHING INTERNSHIP

-(SPAN 8001; FRENCH 8001; 4 grad.cr.)
+APPLICATION FOR GRADUATE (SPAN 8001; FRENCH 8001; 4 grad.

 APPLICANT:

+FACULTY MENTOR:

 COURSE:

 SEMESTER: YEAR:

-RATIONALE FOR REQUESTING INTERNSHIP (use additional pages if necessary)
+RATIONALE FOR REQUESTING GINTERNSHIP (use additional pages if necessary)

-TERMS OF INTERNSHIP (use additional pages if necessary)
+TERMS OF INTERNSHIP (use add litional pages if necessary)

-I have been informed of the benefits, duties and responsibilities derived from taking a Graduate Teaching Internship at the Department of Romance and Arabic Languages and Literatures.
-By signing this form, I declare my compliance with the terms of the Internship.
+duties and responsibilities derived from taking a Graduate at of Romance and Arabic Languages and Literatures.
+By signing ith the terms of the Internship.

-Signed

-Date
+Signed Date

-SIGNATURES OF APPROVAL AND DATE
+SIGNATURES OF APPROVAL AS Graduate Director:

-Graduate Director:
+Faculty Mentor: